 Saying Yes When You Want to Say No

 The comparison trap is an ugly one, but I admit it’s one I fall in occasionally.
 Whether it’s another woman’s outfit or appearance, or another blogger’s success or beautiful Instagram account, it’s hard to avoid.
 It’s moments like that you have to remind yourself to stay in your own lane.
 You know why?
-Because one person’s success does not equal your failure.
-If your blog isn’t doing as well as you’d like, it is not because the person next to you has a successful blog.
+Because one person’s success does NOT equal your failure.
+If your blog isn’t doing as well as you’d like, it is NOT because the person next to you has a successful blog.
 There isn’t one winner and one loser in life!
-So instead of focusing on one person you feel is doing better than you, focus on your own life, your own blog, etc. That is the only way to improve.
+So instead of focusing on one person that you feel is doing better than you, focus on your own life, your own blog, etc. THAT is the only way to improve.

-I don’t know about you, but I can feel the toll on my happiness on my mental health when I procrastinate too much on projects.
+I don’t know about you, but I can feel the toll on my happiness and my mental health when I procrastinate too much on projects.
 I’ve said time and time again on this blog and planning ahead and staying organized is my best tactic for beating burnout, and that’s absolutely the case here as well.
 Procrastination adds so much unnecessary stress.
 Though it may seem preferable to put off projects in favor of other things, staying organized and productive is so much better for our happiness in the long run!
 There’s no better feeling than having a project done way ahead of schedule, right?